nicolay-r/AREkit/README.md

 ## Dependencies

-List of the toolset dependencies are as follows:
+List of the toolset dependencies is as follows:

 * ![](https://img.shields.io/badge/Python-2.7-brightgreen.svg) (No doubts it will be updated to 3.4+)